Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 - Collected users’ motion data (e.g., sedentary state), heart rate, etc. using the Fitbit Versa smartwatch.
 - Implemented a set of computer-based cognitive tests for assessing participants’ working memory capacity and multitasking ability
 - Analysed relationships among music-, context-, and learner-related variables using statistical methods.
+- BM interventions may not exert the same effect for all participants or in all learning contexts.
+- Correlations between learning experience and BM characteristics (e.g., loudness, tempo, timbre) emerged when participants’ task load or cognitive capacity was considered.
+- Findings provide support for and enriched the classic theoretical hypotheses in the literature (i.e., arousal-mood hypothesis, irrelevant sound effect) and suggest links to the challenge-skill balance hypothesis in flow theory.

 **In Progress / Working Papers:**
 - Optimizing Background Music for Learning: The Role of Music Characteristics, Task Load, and Learners’ Cognitive Capacity